-- The Department of Campus Safety and/or other designated college official will enforce the policy.
+- Campus Safety and/or other designated college official will enforce the policy.

-- UAV must be registered according to FAA guidelines.
+- The UAV must be registered according to FAA guidelines.

-- Before operating an approved UAV on NHTI property, in the designated perimeter, permission must be granted by Concord Regional Airport due to their proximity and FAA regulations.
+- Before operating an approved UAV on NHTI property, in the designated perimeter, permission must be granted by Concord Regional Airport because of their proximity and FAA regulations.
 Concord Regional Airport can be reached at 603-229-1760.

-- UAV must not weigh more than five pounds.
+- The UAV must not weigh more than 5 pounds.